alevike/Airsoft-Game-Timer/README.md

 **Tindie link placeholder:** [Tindie Store - Airsoft Game Timer Board](https://www.tindie.com/products/your-product-id/)

-The firmware can also be adapted for use with a standard Arduino Mega 2560 board, but some custom features (such as battery monitoring and soft power-off) will not be available.
+The firmware can also be adapted for use with a standard Arduino Mega 2560 board, but some custom features (such as battery monitoring and software managed power-on/off) will not be available.

 ### Pin Connections (Base Arduino Mega 2560)